20tab/UnrealEnginePython/sequencer_API.md

 The Sequencer API (Work in progress)
 ------------------------------------

-Credits goes to Ron Fischer for having explained to me the sequencer api.
+Credits goes to Ron Fischer for having explained me the sequencer api.

 NOTE: seq_obj in the following docs is a reference to a ULevelSequence object.